The Secretary General

 Dame Meg has recently been appointed to the High level steering committee on Every Women Every Child by the Secretary General of the United Nations.

-The Secretary General of the Pacific Islands Forum of is the Regional Authorising Officer (RAO) for the Pacific ACP region.
+The Secretary General (SG) of the Pacific Islands Forum Secretariat (PIFS) is also the Regional Authorising Officer (RAO) for the Pacific- Africa, Caribbean and Pacific (P-ACP) region.
+PIFS is also the Duly Mandated Regional Organisation (DMRO) for the Pacific, as far as the European Commission is concerned.

-The Regional Authorising Officer plays a significant role in the administration of the European Development Fund (EDF) for the Pacific members of the African, Caribbean and Pacific (PACP) states.
+The RAO plays a significant role in the administration of the European Development Fund (EDF) for the P-ACP states.
+The RAO is also supported by a Deputy Regional Authorising Officer (DRAO) based at PIFS.

-Working closely with the PACP National Authorising Officers (NAOs) and with the European Union (EU) Delegations in the Pacific, the RAO’s functions are to programme, manage, implement and coordinate the Pacific Regional Indicative Programmes (PRIP).
+Working closely with the P-ACP National Authorising Officers (NAOs) and with the European Union (EU) Delegations in the Pacific, the RAO’s functions are to coordinate the programming, implementation and coordinate the Pacific Regional Indicative Programme (PRIP).
+These functions are detailed in the Article 35 of Annex IV of the revised Cotonou Partnership Agreement.

 The Office of the RAO also leads and coordinates various regional working groups and facilitates the Steering Committee on the 11th EDF Pacific Regional Indicative Programme, in partnership with the EU.